devoteamgcloud/firebase-demo/README.md

 	![Register a app](/src/assets/help/add_an_app.png)

 4. Give your app a name.
-(Eg: SaltNPepper Menu) & Register the App
+(Eg: SaltNPepper Menu) & register the app

 5. In the second step copy the const firebaseConfig....}; and go to VSCode and update the `src/utils/firestore.js` and replace the dummy section of const firebaseConfig = {}

-### Create FireStore Database
+### Create Firestore Database

 1. Navigate to Firebase Web UI Console.

 	![Create New Firestore Database](/src/assets/help/create_firestore.png)

-2. Keep Start in production mode select and click Next.
-Select server location closest to you and click on Enable and it’ll enable firestore in your project.
+2. Keep "Start in production mode" selected and click Next.
+Select server location closest to you and click on "Enable" and it’ll enable Firestore in your project.
+*PS: The location of the database may be locked if you've previously specified the server location in this Firebase project.*

-3. In the FireStore DB add a new Collection named **MenuCategories**.
+3. In the Firestore database add a new Collection named **MenuCategories**.
 Inside this collection add an auto-ID document with two fields i.e. catName of string type, and catNumber of number type.
 Similarly add few Menu Categories like Starters, Main Course, Drinks etc.

 ### Firebase Authentication

-1. Open console.firebase.com and go to the Authentication -> Sign-in method.
+1. Open console.firebase.com and go to the Authentication and click on "Get started".
+2. Select the tab called "Sign-in method".
-2. Select Email/Password and turn the switch on to enable it and Save.
+3. Select Email/Password and turn the switch on to enable it and save the changes.

+![Authentication](/src/assets/help/firebase_auth.png)

-3. Select the Users tab and click on Add User.
-Add an email and password (I did Email: demo@snp.io & Password:Password123) and click Add User.
+3. Select the "Users"-tab and click on "Add User".
+Add an email and password (I did Email: demo@snp.io & Password:Password123) and click "Add User".
 *PS: We’ll only keep one email to log in and we’re not going to have signup functionality.*

-![Authentication](/src/assets/help/firebase_auth.png)

-Now we have a user that we’ll use as an authenticated user to perform write operations on the firestore database.
+Now we have a user that we’ll use as an authenticated user to perform write operations on the Firestore database.

 ## Run the App Locally